π‘ What is this?

 - Robustness: A truly “good” model should remain valid under adversarial challenge.

-| Generative Track | Modeling & Prediction | Build a predictive model and provide a verifiable “Interpretation Card.” |
+- Generative Track: Build a predictive model and provide a verifiable “Interpretation Card”.

-| Adversarial Track | Auditing & Challenge | Systematically audit model claims, looking for edge cases and simpler alternative explanations. |
+- Adversarial Track: Systematically audit model claims, looking for simpler alternative explanations or failure cases.

-Timeline (2026)
+π Timeline (2026)

 - May 17: Official Announcement & Launch